 According to the Synthetic Turf Council, synthetic turf has no health-related issues at all.
-Concerns about crumb rubber toxicity, injury, heat stress, Staph and MRSA are all just a bunch of hot air topics.
+Concerns about crumb rubber toxicity, injury, heat stress, Staph, and MRSA are all just a bunch of hot air topics.
 Mention a health-related issue in association with artificial turf and the solution is to discredited by use of “Scientific Studies”.
-Studies which have so conveniently been provided by independent research and studies from third-party organizations.
-If a parent or news organization made a statement of how the infill material ends up in the washing machine (the black infill material goes everywhere your kid or clothes does) you can bet some “scientific study” would show up discrediting the statement and the STC would amend the above statement with a comma behind MRSA and add, Washing Machine Danger.
+Studies which have so conveniently been provided by independent research from third-party organizations.
+If a parent or news organization makes a statement of how the infill material ends up in the washing machine (the black infill material goes everywhere your kid or clothes does) you can bet some “Scientific Study” would show up discrediting the statement and the STC would amend the above statement with a comma behind MRSA and add, Washing Machine Danger.

-Background, whenever the topic of artificial turf and infections of Staph and MRSA are brought up the first “scientific study” that is referenced is research done by Andrew S. McNitt, PH.D.
+Whenever the topic of artificial turf and infections like Staph and MRSA are brought up the #1 “Scientific Study” that is referenced is research done by Andrew S. McNitt, PH.D.
 SOIL SCIENCE, Penn State University.
-Dr. McNitt could be classified as the foremost expert in the field and has provided tremendous research.
-I have no issue with Dr. McNitt or his research but my issue is how his research is being used to discredit health concerns by turf manufacturers and the Synthetic Turf Council.
+Dr. McNitt could be classified as the foremost expert on artificial.
+Dr. McNitt has provided tremendous research over the years.
+I have no issue with Dr. McNitt or his research however my issue is how his research is being manipulated by turf manufacturers and the Synthetic Turf Council.
 It’s all about interpretation.

-The world’s largest artificial turf manufacturer, FieldTurf, is a funding partner for research at Penn State.
-The Synthetic Turf Council along with turf manufacturers use “scientific studies” from Penn State to calm fears about Staph and MRSA.
-Do you see the connection of “independent third-party organizations”?
-The research paper, A Survey of Microbial Populations in Infilled Synthetic Turf Fields Dr. Andrew McNitt, is a good research paper.
+The Synthetic Turf Council along with many other turf manufacturers use “Scientific Studies” researched at Penn State to calm fears about Staph and MRSA dangers.
+Do you see the connection of “Independent Third-Party Organizations”?
+The research paper, A Survey of Microbial Populations in Infilled Synthetic Turf Fields by Dr. Andrew McNitt, is a good research paper.
 The findings of the study are that artificial turf does not harbor or grow harmful bacteria, such as Staph and MRSA.
 I completely agree that artificial turf is not acting like a giant growing coral reef and that below the surface Staph and MRSA is not breeding and spreading.
-But if I use common sense, bodily fluids+cut or abrasion of the skin=a dangerous health situation.
-Who is monitoring the playing surface and what policies and procedures are in place to deal with bodily fluids?
+Who is monitoring the playing surfaces and what policies and procedures are in place to deal with bodily fluids?
 Weber State, I salute your research.
 To the readers of this article, let’s compare two studies and you tell me which one is more realistic.
 READ THIS STUDY Weber State Study On Bacterial Pathogens

 All sports being played on artificial turf are all contact sports that have a higher degree of bodily fluids contaminating the artificial turf.
-To make the common sense argument very black and white, a recreational league player might have a nasty blood infection who cuts him or herself and bleeds on the turf.
-Your child’s team is next to play on the turf and is next up for some contact with nasty infected blood, do you see the problem?
+To make the common sense argument very black and white, a recreational league player might have a nasty blood infection.
+If the individual were to receive a cut, they would bleed on the turf.
+As a parent, you will not know that your child might come in contact with infected blood, do you see the problem?
 The health issue of Staph and MRSA is a result of not sterilizing the surface.
 Here is an article I wrote as to how I see the problem Trust the Center For Disease Control When It Comes to Facts About MRSA and Staph

 Instead of addressing the health-related issues about bodily fluids, the synthetic turf industry would rather use a “scientific study” to say there are no health-related issues at hand.
-The research studies are true but the results are being used for the wrong discussion and argument.
-Bad publicity for artificial turf might mean that, hold your breath, natural turf might be a better option and a lost sale might occur.
+Bad publicity for artificial turf might means that, hold your breath, natural turf might be a better option and a lost sale might occur.
 There is no stopping the artificial turf machine and installation of artificial turf will continue to grow.
-School boards hold hearings about the safety and costs, parents get to speak their mind but in the end, the artificial turf is getting installed.
 The whole process is a giant charade so everyone can say they really looked at all the issues.

 Two Groups Who Will Lead The Way For Change

 There are two groups that will ultimately create change and put safety ahead of “scientific studies”.
-Right now the voices of parents are not organized as one but are fractured across the country so any concerns related to health are easily stopped cold and the discussion ends quickly.
+Currently, the voices of those concerned are lacking organization.
+Parental concerns due to disorganization of voices have aided any health discussions to end quickly.
 I get the phone calls from concerned mothers all the time so I can say there is a great concern brewing.
-In time organization of the voices will take place and when that happens the industry will be forced to act.
+In the future, the organization for concern will take place.
+When health concerns become louder, the industry will be forced to act.
 Kids for decades have had their brains bouncing around in helmets and suffering concussions.
-Finally, the voices of concern grew too loud, the football industry blinked and now concussions are treated as a serious issue.
+When concern about concussions became too loud the football industry blinked and now concussions are treated as a serious health issue.

 The group I would be most afraid of are the lawyers.